(250) North Sacramento

 Call your local CHP Area office to obtain further details and schudule an appointment.

-How do I get a copy of an accident report in which I was involved?
+2. How do I get a copy of crash report in which I was involved?

-Traffic Collision Reports are available to be picked up at any CHP office during normal business hours.
-To receive a copy of a report you must be an involved party, passenger, property owner, or licensed insurance agent (with a signed release from your insured, an involved party).
-There is a fee for the collision report (cash or check); contact your local area office.
-Call the CHP office overseeing the incident ahead of time to see if your traffic collision report is available for pick up.
+Traffic Crash Reports are available to be picked up at any CHP office during normal business hours.
+To receive a copy of a report, you must be an involved party, passenger, property owner, or licensed insurance agent (with a signed release from your insured, an involved party).
+There is a fee for the crash report (cash or check), so contact your local area office for the exact amount.
+Call the CHP office overseeing the crash investigation ahead of time to see if your traffic crash report is available for pick up.